-Effects of air pollution on environments.
+The following are effects of air pollution on environments:

 - Gases emitted from some factories contain some substances which corrode the roofs of houses and metal surfaces.

 - Some gases from factories contain substances which make plants wither or main or kill animals.